 If you're night hunting, you have pretty slim chances to come across a sleeping coyote.
 Coyotes are nocturnal animals and they will easily travel 5 miles in one night searching for food.
 On the flip side, if you happen to locate a sleeping coyote, that lets you know they are spending time on your property and are comfortable enough with it to stay there during the day time.
 This is one indicator that you should break out your coyote hunting light at night to see if you can call in the entire pack.

 5 Features Every Coyote Light Should Have

-We've managed to compile some of the coyote's weak points, now how can we take advantage of these weak points when looking for a quality coyote hunting light?
+We've managed to compile some of the coyote's weak points, now how can we take advantage of these weak points when looking for a quality predator hunting light for coyotes?

 The Best Color Lights for Coyote Hunting

 Coyotes are color blind by nature and because of this, the best color light for coyote hunting is red.
 They have a hard time seeing green as well, but red is a better color because it is a higher wavelength and gives you some "buffer" from the cut off of what wavelength light their eyes are able to see.
 Put this to your advantage by utilizing red coyote hunting lights in your arsenal.